 In brief

-New York banks, lenders, companies, and service providers should note that on November 1, 2024, the amendments to the New York Department of Financial Services’ (“NYDFS’“) cybersecurity regulations took effect.
-The amendments widened the scope of “covered entities” to include any licensed financial institution company operating in New York regardless of whether it is already regulated by other government agencies.
+Financial institutions, financial services providers and companies otherwise subject to the Banking, Financial Services and Insurance laws of New York State should note that on November 1, 2024, the amendments to the New York Department of Financial Services’ (“NYDFS’“) cybersecurity regulations took effect.
+“Covered entities” under the amendments still include any licensed financial institution company operating in New York regardless of whether it is already regulated by other government agencies.
 Additionally, the amendments require the regulated entities to significantly increase their proactive and reactive breach readiness.

 In depth